Catalogue Entry

 The painting was rendered about 1892–93, after Twachtman had lowered the eaves and created a new entryway with a small gable over it that led into a foyer (the saddle room), off of the dining room.

-The painting also seems to have been included in the artist’s three 1901 solo exhibitions (at the Art Institute of Chicago; Durand-Ruel Gallery, New York; and the Cincinnati Art Museum).
+The painting seems to have been included as Snowbound in the artist’s three 1901 solo exhibitions (at the Art Institute of Chicago; Durand-Ruel Gallery, New York; and the Cincinnati Art Museum).
 That it was this Snowbound (and not another work with the same title OP.909) is indicated in a review in the New York Times of the Durand-Ruel show that mentions the prominent chimney on the house: “in ‘Snowbound,’ where the brick in the chimneystack of the cottage is the only strong bit of color in the landscape, the snow is a trifle too feathery, too cottony."
 Next to the listing for Snowbound in the Cincinnati Art Museum catalogue, a price of $400 was penned in, making the work among the higher priced paintings on view.

 By 1925, this painting was in the inventory of Ferargil Gallery.
 In that year, it was sold by Macbeth Gallery to the Philadelphia Judge Alexander Simpson, Jr. (1855–1935), one of the founders of the Pennsylvania Bar Association.
 At some point, it returned to Macbeth, where it was purchased by the Montclair Art Museum in 1951.